icewolfz/jiMUD/docs/scripting.md

 - `client.sendAllBackground(text, noEcho?, comments?)` send a command to all client windows with out modifying current command line
   - `text` the text to send
   - `noEcho` do not echo text to screen
   - `comments` parse inline and block comments
+- `client.sendToBackground(name|id, text, noEcho?, comments?)` send a command to all client windows with out modifying current command line
+  - `name|id` the client name or id of the mud to send to
+  - `text` the text to send
+  - `noEcho` do not echo text to screen
+  - `comments` parse inline and block comments
 - `client.print(text, newline)` print text to screen, newline argument is optional and controls weather to start a newline if last line was a fragment/prompt
 - `client.echo(text, fore, back, newline, forceline)` echo text to the screen
   - `test` the text to echo